catherinegrc/ITBA3204-PROJECT-ERAP/README.md

 ## Problem Statement

 ### Significance of the Proposed Project
-This project will provide a variety of data sets exemplifying poverty in the Philippines.
+Current estimations are that between 657 and 676 million people live in extreme poverty.
+The pre-pandemic projection was much lower – 581 million.
+In 2022 alone, this number increased by at least 76 million.
+COVID-19 caused significant economic and social costs in the short term.
+Though we believe that the pandemic is only a temporary fad, it has forced many vulnerable households living on the outside back into poverty.
+This project's goal is to supply an explanatory analysis of the progress of Poverty in the Philippines erased by Covid-19.
+This project will provide a variety of data sets exemplifying poverty caused by covid-19 in the Philippines.
 This research will be useful for the following purposes:

 To the **Students** who will be needing data that may be found from the project.
 This will allow them to have a thorough understanding of the Philippines' poverty throughout time.